Rebels ask Russia for military help in eastern Ukraine

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.

+“So we’ll continue to call out what we see as false-flag operations or efforts to spread misinformation about what the actual status is on the ground,” she said.

+Ukrainian Foreign Minister Dmytro Kuleba said the country requested an urgent meeting of the United Nations Security Council.
+He called the separatists’ request “a further escalation of the security situation.”

-Ukrainian lawmakers approved President Volodymyr Zelenskyy’s decree that imposes the measure for 30 days starting Thursday.
-The state of emergency allows authorities to impose curfews and restrictions on movement, block rallies and ban political parties and organizations “in the interests of national security and public order.”
+In Ukraine, lawmakers approved President Volodymyr Zelenskyy’s decree that imposes the state of emergency for 30 days starting Thursday.
+The measure allows authorities to impose curfews and restrictions on movement, block rallies and ban political parties and organizations “in the interests of national security and public order.”

-The action reflected the increasing concern by Ukrainian authorities after weeks of trying to project calm.
-The Foreign Ministry advised against travel to Russia and recommended any Ukrainians there to leave immediately, saying Moscow’s “aggression” could lead to a significant reduction in consular services.
+The action reflected increasing concern among Ukrainian authorities after weeks of trying to project calm.
+The Foreign Ministry advised against travel to Russia and recommended that any Ukrainians who are there leave immediately.

-“For a long time we refrained from declaring a state of emergency … but today the situation has become more complicated,“ National Security and Defense Council head Oleksiy Danilov told the parliament, emphasizing that Moscow’s efforts to destabilize Ukraine represented the main threat.
+“For a long time, we refrained from declaring a state of emergency … but today the situation has become more complicated,“ National Security and Defense Council head Oleksiy Danilov told parliament, emphasizing that Moscow’s efforts to destabilize Ukraine represented the main threat.

-“According to the intelligence of our partners, according to our data, according to our analysts, the capture of our country is impossible without internal destabilization,” Danilov said.

 Ukrainian authorities have repeatedly voiced concern that pro-Russian groups inside the country could try to destabilize it, including a pro-Moscow political party represented in parliament.